MIMUW-RL/Unified-Long-Horizon-Time-Series-Benchmark/README.md

 - `--enc_dim` - encoder's dimension (if applicable)
 - `--hidden_dim` - model's hidden dimension (if applicable)
 - `--batch_size` - batch size of the workflow
-- `--pretraining_len` - starting trajectory length for the curriculum learning
+- `--pretraining_len` - starting trajectory length for the curriculum learning (if CL is used)
 - `--dec_depth` - decoder's depth (if applicable)
-- `--use_neptune` - 1 if use neptune.ai for monitoring
+- `--use_neptune` - add optional argument --use_neptune 1 , if using neptune.ai for monitoring

 ## Requirements: